 The technologist will bring you to the exam room.
 The procedure will be explained to you and you will be asked to sign a consent form.

-You will be positioned on the X-ray exam table, typically on your back.
+You will be positioned on the X-ray exam table.
 The area around your joint will be washed with antiseptic soap and covered with a sterile drape or towel.
 The radiologist will use a small needle to numb (anesthetize) the area being examined.

 Depending on the study, a CT scan or MRI may follow your arthrogram to provide additional diagnostic information.
 An arthrogram typically requires 30 minutes.
 When combined with a CT scan or MRI, the procedure may take up to 90 minutes.